kuansw/CleaningData/README.md

 	   working directory

-load_HARdataset() is a helper function that is called by run_analysis() to load, cleanse and merge the 12 raw data files comprising each sub-dataset within this HAR dataset.
-The data records for the sub-dataset is stored in a number of files under a directory with same name as the sub-dataset’s name and its subdirectories.
+load_HARdataset() is a helper function that is called by run_analysis() to load, cleanse and merge the 12 data files comprising each dataset partition within this HAR dataset.
+The data records for the dataset partition are stored in several space-separated files under a directory with same name as the dataset partition’s name and its subdirectories.

 The list of files that makes up the HAR dataset is as follows:
  1. subject_<DSname>.txt   - this file stores the subjects who carried out